rastafari669/task/README.md

 Make sure that the Mysql is properly activated as the data will be saved in a Mysql DB.

-Open the terminal and navigate to reactfundapp folder and run npm i.
+Open a new terminal and navigate to reactfundapp folder and run npm i.
 Once the packages are installed run npm start.

 The following project is a task management app.
 One can add new tasks, update, filter and sort the columns by clicking on the column title.